Getting an Interview

 - Relationship Manager (12)

-I applied online and the process took 4+ weeks – interviewed at J.P.
-Morgan in September 2012.
+I applied online.
+The process took 4+ weeks – interviewed at J.P.
+Morgan (Fort Worth, TX (US)) in September 2012.

 Service manager in branch interview- asked more customer service questions and questions pertaining to skills in balancing and teller transactions.

 While awaiting call/3rd interview from first branch's dm I was graced with another interview at different branch.

 Both service and store manger really dove into my customer service skills.
 I shared stories upon stories and even critiques of bad customer service I'd witnessed.

 While awaiting call from that branch's dm I received a call from first dm and we spoke for 3:58 about why Chase and my career goals.

 The next day I was offered that position!
 Stoked, but the offer was lower than expected: 10.25 and I felt I was worth more!
 No negotiating.
 So I declined.
 I should have sold myself better!